Logo-LLM: Local and Global Modeling with Large Language Models for Time Series Forecasting: Methodology

 \section{Methodology}

 Our model architecture is illustrated in Figure \ref{fig:model}.
 Given a time series input $\textbf{X} \in \mathbb{R}^{L\times D}$ of length $L$, our goal is to leverage the multi-layer features generated by a pre-trained LLM.
 Specifically, the input is first processed through instance normalization and patching, and then passed into the LLM to obtain hierarchical features.
-Unlike prior works that treat LLMs as a black-box encoder using only final-layer features \cite{jin2023timellm, zhou2023onefitsall}, we decouple temporal modeling by explicitly leveraging shallow-layer and deep-layer outputs.
+Unlike previous works that treat LLMs as black-box encoders using only final-layer features, we decouple temporal modeling by explicitly leveraging shallow-layer and deep-layer outputs.
 These features are concatenated with the patching input and fed into corresponding Mixer modules, which serve to align the input with the learned temporal representations and enhance the modeling of temporal dynamics.
-Finally, a fusion step integrates the aligned features, followed by an output projection layer to generate the final forecasts.
+Finally, a fusion step integrates the aligned features by an output projection layer.

-\textbf{Input Transformations.} Given a multivariate time series $\textbf{X} \in \mathbb{R}^{L\times D}$, we decompose it into $D$ univariate time series $\mathbf{X}_{i} \in \mathbb{R}^{L \times 1}$ along the channel dimension and process them independently, following the Channel Independence strategy proposed in \cite{Zeng2022dlinear}.
-To ensure a similar distribution, we apply instance normalization \cite{kim2021reversible} to each univariate series.
+\textbf{Input Transformations.} Given a multivariate time series $\textbf{X} \in \mathbb{R}^{L\times D}$, we split it into $D$ univariate time series $\mathbf{X}_{i} \in \mathbb{R}^{L \times 1}$ along the channel dimension and process them independently, following the Channel-Independence strategy proposed in ~\cite{Zeng2022dlinear}.
+To ensure a similar distribution, we apply instance normalization (~\cite{kim2021reversible}) to each univariate series.
 The normalization is defined as:

 where $\mu_{i}, \sigma_i$ denote the mean and variance of the $t$-th time step of the $i$-th univariate series and $\epsilon$ is a small constant for numerical stability.
-Inspired by PatchTST \cite{Yuqietal2023PatchTST}, we further segment each normalized series $\bar{\textbf{X}_i}$ into overlapping patches of length $P$ and stride $S$.
+Inspired by ~\cite{Yuqietal2023PatchTST}, we further segment each normalized series $\bar{\textbf{X}_i}$ into overlapping patches of length $P$ and stride $S$.
 The technique can allow the model to see the longer contextual sequence, which can significantly improve prediction performance.

 where $\bar{\textbf{X}}_{i,j}$ is the $j$-th patch of the $i$-th input series.